Docs

 NEW badgeFirst detected within 7 days

-Competitor mentionsNames on the card, context in the brief.
-How often and whether users are comparing or switching
+Competitor mentionsNames on the card, context in the spec

-Refresh badgeBrief is stale.
-New feedback has changed the scope since the brief was last generated
+Refresh badgeSpec is stale — new feedback has changed the scope since the spec was last generated

 Competitor Mentions